Confused about the timeline for the Red Hill fuel storage facility and contaminated water? Read this.

 Nov.
 29, 2021: The U.S. Navy says it is investigating reports of a "chemical smell" in drinking water at some military homes.
 The state Department of Health recommends "all Navy water system users avoid using the water for drinking, cooking, or oral hygiene."

 The Navy opens fire hydrants and illegally flushes contaminated water directly onto sidewalks and residential streets, Honolulu Civil Beat reports.

-Admiral Samuel Paparo, commander of the U.S. Pacific Fleet, orders an investigation into the Nov.
-20 incident and reopens the investigation into the May 6 incident.
+Admiral Samuel Paparo, commander of the U.S. Pacific Fleet, says he ordered an investigation into the Nov.
+20 incident and reopened the investigation into the May 6 incident.

 Nov.
 28, 2021: Military residents begin complaining about gas or fuel odor from their drinking water.
 Some say they've been getting sick.
 The Navy says there is no "immediate indication" that the water is unsafe.

 The Navy takes its Red Hill water well offline but does not disclose that information until about Dec.
 2. It remains isolated from the distribution system.